Projects

 Siljamäki, E. (2023).
 Sosiaalista kestävyyttä improvisaatiopedagogiikkaa soveltaen [Improvisation pedagogy for social sustainability].
 In H. Partti & M-L. Juntunen (eds.)
 Musiikkikasvattaja muutoksessa [The changing music educator].
 DocMus publications, 423-428.

-In her PhD (2021), Siljamäki brought together two diverse cases of choral singing and improvisation, with herself as an insider in both.
-In the published book she synthesizes the research results and advocates for the role of improvisation pedagogy and safe learning environments in art and well-being.
-You can read and upload the book (Pdf) "Plural possibilities of improvisation in music education: an ecological perspective on choral improvisation and wellbeing" here.
+This practice-based research project brought together two diverse choral singing and improvisation cases, with herself as an insider in both.
+In the published book, she synthesizes the research results and advocates for the role of improvisation pedagogy and safe learning environments in art and wellbeing.
+You can read and upload the book (PDF) "Plural Possibilities of Improvisation in Music Education: An Ecological Perspective on Choral Improvisation and Wellbeing" here.

 Publications: